 During this early period SVSC also skated indoors occasionally at Saddle and Cycle Club in Chicago.
 The rink was small (50' x 150') and not heated, but the fact that it was indoors was appreciated.
 In the tradition already started, dinner and socializing followed--plus a group sing!

 From 1958 to 1968 members of SVSC performed in various ice shows given by the Evanston and Winnetka Park Districts.
 These shows were presented outdoors on natural ice.

 The Hubbard Woods studio rink in Winnetka (open from around the mid '50s to around the mid '70s) introduced new people to figure skating, many of whom joined SVSC.
-The ice surface was approximately 60 x 100.
-There are records of the Club scheduling patch ice there for our juniors.
+The ice surface was approximately 60' x 100'.
+There are records of the Club scheduling patch ice there for our junior skaters.

 Around 1969 interest in building indoor Park district rinks began on the North Shore.
 The Northbrook rink was first in 1969.
 SVSC purchased ice there around 1971.
 In 1972 another rink opened in Winnetka where we also purchased ice.
 Skokie Valley Skating Club found a third home in Wilmette with that rink which was built in 1975.
 We then were skating in three different Park District rinks, an arrangement that continues today.